DATA-606-2023-FALL-THURSDAY/Loan-prediction-analysis/docs/Proposal.md

 ## Data

 * Data Source : I am using a Kaggle dataset to predict loan defaults based on customer behavior.
-The dataset contains information about customer behavior and risk flags, which are indicators of how likely a customer is to default on a loan.
+The dataset contains information about customer and risk flags, which are indicators of how likely a customer getting loan or not.
 * Data Link :  https://www.kaggle.com/subhamjain/loan-prediction-based-on-customer-behavior
 * Data Size : 5 MB
 * Data Shape : Total number of rows 252000 , Total number of columns 13